IgnazioSotgiu/build_connected/lib/static/docs/user-stories.md

 ![](./user-stories-screenshots/jobs-list.png)
 * As a Owner I want registered user to access information on database
 ![](./user-stories-screenshots/search-result.png)
-* As a Owner I want users to give information about the value the platform provides
+* As a Owner I want to give information about the value the platform provides
 ![](./user-stories-screenshots/info-page.png)
 * As a Owner I want registered users to perform actions adding, deleting, editing their entries
 ![](./user-stories-screenshots/my-jobs-page.png)